Why should I read this?

 Parents are encouraged to participate in our Cub Scout meetings throughout the year.
 Everybody has some special skills and abilities that can be of great help to the Cub Scouting program.
 At a minimum, there is usually one den meeting and one pack meeting per month.
 The dens will meet together either at the school or at another predetermined location to conduct a meeting and to work on achievements.
 At least two adults are required to be present at each den meeting.
 This is called two-deep leadership.
 The dens may want to go on a field trip such as a visit to a police station or fire department.
 These activities are arranged with the den leader and parents.
 The parents and den leaders may also plan for additional den meetings throughout the year.

-Pack meetings are a gathering of all the dens of Pack 100 and parents for group/themed activities such as Pinewood Derby, Space Derby, Blue and Gold Banquet, or other fun activities.
+Pack meetings are a gathering of all the dens of Pack 100 and parents for group/themed activities such as Pinewood Derby, Rain Gutter Regatta, Blue and Gold Banquet, or other fun activities.

 Throughout the year there are also District Events.
 These are special activities where Cub Scout packs from within our scouting district come together for activities.
 The district hosts Day Camps in the summer, Pinewood Derby warm up events in the fall, Winter Fun Days in the winter, and provides educational opportunities for our leaders in the form of monthly District Round Table meetings (first Thursday of every month) and the yearly University of Scouting event.